ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-3. Run a job that uses the `writerjob` job definition.
+3. Run a job that uses the `writerjob` job.

     ```
-    ibmcloud ce job run -n writerjob1 --jd writerjob
+    ibmcloud ce jobrun submit --name writerjob1 --job writerjob
     ```
     {: pre}

-4. Display the job logs of the `writerjob1` job.
+4. Display the logs of a running instance of the `writerjob1` jobrun.
+You can use the `jobrun get --name writerjob1` command to display details of this jobrun including the instances of the jobrun.
 Notice in the output the `username` and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.
     ```
-    ibmcloud ce job logs -n writerjob1
+    ibmcloud ce jobrun logs --instance writerjob1-0-0
     ```
     {: pre}

     **Example output**

     ```
-    Command 'job logs' performed successfully.
+    Logging job run instance 'writerjob1-0-0'...
     ...

     certificate=-----BEGIN CERTIFICATE--------